Ultimate Guide to Malawi Africa – Part 2/3

-It was a fun night with lots of drinks so we woke up quite.
+It was a fun night with lots of drinks so we woke up quite late.
 In order to fight the hangover we had some street food at the market in Senga Bay.
 We had to head back to Lilongwe because Andi, one of my friends, had to leave from Malawi back to Germany.
-Owen, our Malawian friend we rented the car from, was waiting for us in Lilongwe already.
+Owen, our Malawian friend we rented the car from, was already waiting for us in Lilongwe.
 He welcomed us with a Braai (BBQ) and even slaughtered a goat for us.
 Slaughtering a goat for someone is a big gesture in the Malawian culture.
 Usually they do that for family parties or for big events.
 Owen was really looking forward to seeing us again and he even invited us to stay at his place.
 Owen is the best example of why they call Malawi “The Warm Heart of Africa”.
-No matter how long you have known someone, almost everyone we met was super welcoming and friendly.
+No matter how long you have known someone, almost all the people we met were super welcoming and friendly.
 I have been travelling Africa a lot and the Malawians are actually my favourite.
 It´s so easy to approach them and to start chatting to them, most of them speak English and even if they don´t speak English they are still extremely kind and happily help you out.

 Unfortunately, with every beautiful thing about Malawi there is also a downside – it is the poorest country in the world.
-You will find lots of the Malawians that haven’t had the chance of receiving a proper education.
-Lots of the people can barely write or calculate.
-Lots of them don´t know their age, the age of their kids or mix these up for example.
-Lots of help is needed for everyone.
-Kid’s don´t have proper footballs to play with and don´t have money to buy clothing and food.
+You will find many of the Malawians that haven’t had the chance of receiving a proper education.
+Many of the people can barely write or calculate, don´t know their age, the age of their kids or mix these up for example.

 This day was spent driving around, a bit of shopping for the upcoming days and dropping off one of the Andi´s at the airport.
 We also had to make a plan of where to go the following day.
-We had 9 more days to spend but Andi and I had to leave for Zambia at some point.
+We had 9 more days to spend but the other Andi and I had to leave for Zambia at some point.
 Our return flight was booked for Lusaka.
 When we started planning our trip we had this idea of traveling Malawi and parts of Zambia and that´s why we booked the return flight from Lusaka.
 Now we realised we still hadn´t seen a lot from Malawi and actually enjoyed traveling this country.
-In a last minute decision we changed our flights to Lilongwe in order to spend 3 entire weeks in Malawi.
+In a last minute decision we changed our flights from Lusaka to Lilongwe in order to spend 3 entire weeks in Malawi.
 Advised by friends we decided to go to “Kande Beach” in the north of Malawi the next day.
-What we had done the previous days was going to a lodge we found on the internet or we were recommended by friends without making a booking upfront.
-The previous days it had always worked out like that as most of the lodges had space and weren’t fully booked.

 Apparently, in this little village it’s really rare that the people see white people as everyone started staring at us and calling us “Azungu”.
 Azungu, is Chichewa and the plural for a white person.
 The singular is “Mzungu”.
 Whenever you hear that expression you know they are talking about you but not in a bad way.
 30 minutes later we stopped again in Nkhotakota to buy a cable.
 Walking around looking for an electronic shop we ended up at a local bar next to “Nkhotakota Night Club”.
 They were playing extremely loud music, locals were drinking beers and playing pool.
 Keep in mind it was a Tuesday, 2p.m. but this is what we had experienced everywhere.
 No matter what day, no matter what time, for the Malawians there is always a reason to party.
 Resolutely, we joined them and had 2 “greens”, the local beer, as well.
 What is common that most of the time you can only see man going out, you barely see woman.

-We had started our drive to Kande, which is about 250km away from Lilongwe, at 11 a.m.
+We started our drive to Kande, which is about 250 km away from Lilongwe, at 11 a.m.
 In Germany it would have taken us 3 hours to get there.
 In Malawi that is a bit different.
 Most streets are doable with a sedan car but still you have to be aware of many things.
 There are potholes, road obstacles and people walking on the side of the road.
 My advice: make sure you drive during the day, avoid driving when its already dark as it is so easy to oversee something or someone.
 Eventually we got to “Kande Beach” at 5 p.m.
 This region is Tonga area, which is another tribe in Malawi.
 It almost took us 2 weeks to learn a bit of Chichewa, which is spoken by everyone in Malawi and which isn’t easy.
-Now we had to switch our brains to Tonga which was a bit different.
-On a bumpy, sandy road we made our way to our next place to stay “Kande Beach Lodge”, which is a lodge that offers chalets, dorms and camping right on the beach.
+Now, we had to switch our brains to Tonga which was a bit different.
+On a bumpy, sandy road we made our way to our next place to stay “Kande Beach Lodge” right on the beach.
 That day 2 friends, Luca and Sarah in a 4 x 4 arrived as well.
-We have met several times in Malawi already.
+We have already met several times in Malawi.
 Sitting on the roof and in the back of the pick up we drove back to the village Kande to get some food and drinks.
 We ended up in “Talengesi Nhyankata” bar for a couple of beers making new friends again.
 Accidentally we started chatting to a local and found out that he is the best buddy of a guy that Mike and I had been staying with in Cape Town.
 Honestly, we were in the middle of nowhere – how small is this world?!